Doing an MSc Thesis

 • How to make reports – and improve your grades.
 This essay has several good guidelines for structuring a technical thesis at DTU.
 One core message is the “Two-page Rule“, which states that; “one person can produce two pages (only 2 pages!) of quality text in one day“.
 I also find this rule valid, so please plan for ample time to write your thesis.
 For example, a typical thesis is 60 pages, and according to the two-page rule, this will take you 120 (working) days to write – that is 4 months!
 So – you’re already behind before you even start your thesis.
 Hence, my advice is to start writing (parts of) the thesis from the very beginning.

 • “Many students carry out excellent projects, but they get too low grades considering the amount and quality of work they have produced”.
-In this essay, Andreas Bærentzen tries to help you to write a good thesis that reflects all the good empirical work you have put into the project.
+In this essay, Andreas Bærentzen tries to help you write a good thesis that reflects all the good empirical work you have put into the project.
 The essay is old (2006) and talks about 11 and 13 grades (who remembers these?), but the text and the bits of advice apply equally today.

 • Saul Greenberg’s Grad Tips.
 These pages have a lot of good advice on how to “survive” graduate school, which in the US/Canadian system is similar to an MSc.
 Thesis.
 In particular, I highly recommend reading his advice on How to Structure Chapter 1.